jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_streams.rst

 :aws-php-class:`GuzzleHttp\\Psr7\\CachingStream </class-GuzzleHttp.Psr7.CachingStream.html>`

-The CachingStream is used to allow seeking over previously read bytes on non-seekable streams.
+Used to allow seeking over previously read bytes on non-seekable streams.
 This can be useful when transferring a non-seekable entity body fails due to needing to rewind the stream (for example, resulting from a redirect).
 Data that is read from the remote stream will be buffered in